ambuda-org/vidyut/vidyut-kosha/README.md

 make various compromises on this word list so that performance doesn't suffer.

 One common compromise is to store irregular words as-is and store regular words just in their stem form.
-Then at query time, we guess at the query's underlying stem with the help of prefix and suffix tables that we curate manually.
+At query time, we guess at the query's underlying stem with the help of prefix and suffix tables that we curate manually.

-This approach is workable, but has two main weaknesses:
+This approach is workable but has two main weaknesses:

 - *Speed.* To illustrate, the query `ubhe` could yield the candidates `ubha`, `ubhA`, `ubhi`, `ubh`, and `ubhe`, all of which we must check against the